-2. Deterministic and Probabilistic Analyses: All safety regulation ultimately is concerned with risk and addresses the three questions discussed in item 1 above.
+2. Traditional and Probabilistic Approaches: All safety regulation ultimately is concerned with risk and addresses the three questions discussed in item 1 above.
 In practice, NRC addresses these three questions through the body of regulations, guidance, and license conditions that it uses to regulate the many activities under its jurisdiction.
-The current body of regulations, guidance and license conditions is based largely on deterministic analyses and is implemented by prescriptive requirements.
+The current body of regulations, guidance and license conditions is based largely on a "deterministic" approach.
 As described in the PRA Policy Statement, the deterministic approach to regulation establishes requirements for engineering margin and for quality assurance in design, manufacture, and construction.
 In addition, it assumes that adverse conditions can exist and establishes a specific set of design basis events (i.e., what can go wrong?).
-The deterministic approach to be analyzed as design basis events.
+The deterministic approach involves implied, but unquantified, elements of probability in the selection of the specific accidents to be analyzed as design basis events.
 It then requires that the design include safety systems capable of preventing and/or mitigating the consequences (i.e., what are the consequences?) of those design basis events in order to protect public health and safety.
-Thus, a deterministic analysis explicitly addresses only two questions of the risk triplet.
-In addition, traditional regulatory analyses do not integrate results in a comprehensive manner to assess the overall safety impact of postulated initiating events.
+Thus, a deterministic approach explicitly addresses only two questions of the risk triplet.

-PRA and other risk assessment methods (also described in the PRA Policy Statement) considers risk (i.e., all three questions) in a more coherent, explicit, and quantitative manner.
-Risk assessment methodology examines systems and their interactions in a integrated, comprehensive manner.
-Probabilistic analysis explicitly addresses a broad spectrum of initiating events and their event frequency.
+A probabilistic approach to regulation (also described in the PRA Policy Statement) considers risk (i.e., all three questions) in a more coherent, explicit, and quantitative manner.
+The probabilistic approach explicitly addresses a broad spectrum of initiating events and their event frequency.
 It then analyzes the consequences of those event scenarios and weights the consequences by the frequency, thus giving a measure of risk.

-Since risk assessment methods were first used to gain a better understanding of the risk associated with some of the activities and facilities that the NRC regulates, substantial event data and increased sophistication and experience in the use of certain risk assessment methods (e.g., Probabilistic Risk Assessment (PRA), Integrated Safety Assessment (ISA), and Performance Assessment (PA)) has ve been acquired.
+Since risk assessment methods were first used to gain a better understanding of the risk associated with some of the activities and facilities that NRC regulates, substantial event data and increased sophistication and experience in the use of certain risk assessment methods (e.g., Probabilistic Risk Assessment (PRA), Integrated Safety Assessment (ISA), and Performance Assessment (PA)) has been acquired.
 Accordingly, there is now the opportunity to enhance the traditional approach by more explicitly addressing risk and incorporating the insights thus gained.

-While the traditional deterministic approach to regulation has been successful in ensuring no undue risk to public health and safety in the use of nuclear materials, opportunities for improvement exist.
-Given the broad spectrum of equipment and activities covered, the regulations can be strengthened and resources can be allocated to ensure that they are focused on the most risk-significant equipment and activities, and to ensure a consistent and coherent framework for regulatory decision-making.
-The different "risk-informed" and/or "performance-based" approaches to regulation described below, if properly applied singly or in combination, would provide such a framework.
+While the traditional approach to regulation has been successful in ensuring no undue risk to public health and safety in the use of nuclear materials, opportunities for improvement exist.
+Given the broad spectrum of equipment and activities covered, the regulations can be strengthened and resources allocated to ensure that they are focused on the most risk-significant equipment and activities, and to ensure a consistent and coherent framework for regulatory decision-making.
+The "risk-informed" and "risk-informed, performance-based" approaches to regulation described below, if properly applied, would provide such a framework.

-3. "Risk Insights": The term "risk insights", as used here, refers to the results and findings that come from risk assessments.
-The end results of such assessments may relate directly to public health effects as in the Commission's Safety Goals for the Operations of Nuclear Power Plants.
+3. "Risk Insights" and "Risk-Informed" Approach: The term "risk insights", as used here, refers to the results and findings that come from risk assessments.
+The end results of such assessments relate directly to public health effects, as in the Commission's Safety Goals.
 For specific applications the results and findings may take other forms.
 For example, for reactors these include such things as identification of dominant accident sequences, estimates of core damage frequency (CDF)(1) and large early release frequency (LERF)(2), and importance measures of structures, systems, and components.
-On the other hand, in other areas of NRC regulation, findings and results include risk curves(3) for disposal facilities for radioactive wastes, frequency of and costs associated with accidental smelting of sealed sources at steel mills, frequency of occupational exposures, predicted dose from decommissioned sites and many others.
+On the other hand, in other areas of NRC regulation, findings and results include risk curves(3) for disposal facilities for radioactive wastes, frequency of accidental smelting of sealed sources at steel mills, frequency of occupational exposures, predicted dose from decommissioned sites and many others.